FISHTRAPS AND FOLKLORE

 Tradition has it that the boulder-strewn formation exposed at low water immediately to the south of the causeway at Wallog contains an ancient gored, which is the Welsh name for a fish trap or weir.
 Massive boulders and pole fences were formed into walls to create triangular, circular or oval goredi.
 At Aberarth and Morfa Mawr, twenty miles to the south of Borth, there are several well preserved medieval goredi.
 Around that time, Aberarth was a grange and small port for the inland Cistercian Abbey of Strata Florida.
 Some of these weirs were still in use up until the early years of the 20th century.

 Evidence of sea level changes conjure up mythologies concerning ships plying the old Celtic sea routes.
 There are references to a kind of floating world, where there were hallucinatory sightings of strange ships and improbable crews plying the shallow seas between Wales and Ireland.
 There had been a centuries old connection between the Welsh and the Irish across the short stretch of sea that divides their respective lands.
 During the Norman conquest many Welsh princes took refuge in Ireland.
 From the 17th century onwards Irish imports such as nets and salt were important for the development of Ceredigion’s herring industry.
 Another outcome of this Celtic trading alliance cemented down the centuries are references to the high regard that Welsh mariners had for their Irish counterparts.
-The fact that Welsh sailors chose, of all the world’s nationalities, to have an Irishman with them on the yardarm in perilous conditions encountered on sailing ships.
+Welsh sailors preferred to have an Irishman with them on the yardarm in perilous conditions encountered on sailing ships.
 This is referred to not only in local Borth stories, but can be found in D.W.
 Morgan’s Brief Glory and also in a letter that appeared in Maritime Wales (no.4, p.128).

 , "I have been on the White Hill, in the court of Cynvelyn" (Graves, 1971, p.81).